 But the moment you looked for an item that could not be made with Sunagakure labor and materials, prices skyrocketed, and that was if you could find those items at all.
 Naruto was surprised to find that a simple piece of candy could cost more than a good meal, especially if that candy was made from anything but honey, which could be collected from the beehives used for pollination in the greenhouses

 "Hey," he said after a few moments, "why is it hard to find ramen and stuff here, anyhow?
 Like, why don't they just bring more stuff in?"

 He raised a second finger.
 "Second, there is risk versus reward.
 Right now, Sunagakure has reached a point where we have little money to entice trade to come to our city.
-If you're a merchant, and you make the long trip through a dangerous desert, only to find out nobody can afford your fine silks or spices or whatever, you just lost a month of time for no profit.
+If you're a merchant, and you make the long trip through a dangerous desert, only to find out nobody can afford your fine silks or spices or whatever, you just lost a few months of time for no profit.
 Why bother, when you can make at least as much money selling elsewhere?"

 Temari grunted, her face sliding easily into a serious expression.
 "Don't forget how dangerous the desert is for non-shinobi, Naruto.
 You were pretty roughed up by the time we arrived.
-Imagine if you were a civilian, spending a month to get here and back.
+Imagine if you were a civilian, spending months to get here and back.
 Sandstorms, heatstroke, frostbite, poisonous creatures, even some bandits on the edge of the sand.
 Nobody's going to deal with that for a village with little money to spare.
 The same things that makes our village a stronghold also makes it poorly suited to trade."